Ghorepani Ghandruk loop trek 4 days itinerary

 Best time to do Ghorepani Trek Nepal

 To-Do Ghorepani trek, Spring is the best time for observing colorful rhododendrons in the Annapurna conservation area project (ACAP), home to 33 different kinds of rhododendrons.
 Panorama views include Annapurna Massif, fishtail mountains, Gangapurna, Lamjung Himal, Dhaulagiri Massif, Dhaulagiri I and II, Tukuche peaks, and other Annapurna Himalaya ranges.
 There is something mesmerizing and heart-touching about the valleys of Shikha, Ghara, Mustang, the deepest gorges of Kaligandaki valley, and its river bands.
 Ghorepani poon hill trek can be extended for many other days, such as 5 days, 7 days up to 10/12 days connecting with Annapurna base camp or the Hot springs to Jomsom Muktinath trek.
-Khopra danda–Mohare danda trek and Mardi Himal trek are its native trekking destinations around Ghorepani poon hill trekking in the Annapurna region Nepal.
+Khopra danda–Mohare danda trek and Mardi Himal trek are their native trekking destinations around Ghorepani poon hill trekking in the Annapurna region of Nepal.
 It is also close to the peaceful Pokhara valley.
 But you can do the Ghorepani Trek at any time during the trekking seasons, from April to June and September to November.

 The Ghorepani Poon Hill Trek is a trek in the lower part of the Annapurna Range.
 Reaching the summit of Poon Hill itself is a highlight at sunrise.
 Views from this place include Annapurna South, Annapurna I, Annapurna II, III, and IV, Dhaulagiri, Lamjung Himal, Gangapurna, Machhapuchhare, and Manaslu.
-In addition to running through rhododendron forest, paddy fields, terrace slopes, and lush vegetation, trekkers are bound to gain a deep impression of this region.
+In addition to running through rhododendron forests, paddy fields, terrace slopes, and lush vegetation, trekkers are bound to gain a deep impression of this region.

 Experiencing the welcoming experiences of the local Gurung and Magar villages is equally delightful when trekking through the Ghorepani Trek area.
 The village of Ghorepani is located in central Nepal at an elevation of 2874 meters (9429 feet) within the Annapurna Conservation Area.